SuryaGanesh-60/Pizza-Sales-Analysis/README.md

 4. Refer to the `Screenshots/` folder for quick previews of the dashboards.

 ## 📸 Dashboard Preview
-Here are some snapshots of the Pizza Sales Dashboard:

 <img width="569" height="313" src="https://github.com/SuryaGanesh-60/Pizza-Sales-Analysis/blob/main/Dashboard%20image.png" />